Get a quote on Cyber Liability Insurance

 - Your financial consulting company is the victim of a cyberattack, and confidential financial information belonging to your clients is stolen.
 Your clients sue you for failing to keep their data safe.
 Your insurer will pay for your legal fees and any settlements or judgments in the case, as well as the costs of hiring outside experts to investigate the extent of the cyberattack and what led to it.

 Cyber Liability Insurance is a relatively new type of coverage, and policies can vary widely depending on the insurer.
-While some insurers will cover phishing scams and other common social engineering schemes that fool employees into giving up passwords or allowing unauthorized access to systems, others will exclude these situations.
+While some insurers will cover phishing scams and other common social engineering fraud schemes that fool employees into giving up passwords or allowing unauthorized access to systems, others will exclude these situations.
 Coverage also varies for data breaches that aren’t related to cybercrimes, such as a lost or stolen laptop containing confidential information or an employee accidentally emailing private information to the wrong person.
 It’s important to consult with your insurer to understand exactly what types of claims are covered.

 Why do consultants need Cyber Liability Insurance?

 Although you may associate cyberattacks and data breaches with large, multi-national corporations like Target or Equifax, the truth is all businesses, regardless of size, can be vulnerable to hacking and cybercrime.
 In fact, small businesses are generally more likely to be victims of an attack, as they often lack the resources, training, and technical know-how to prevent and address a cybersecurity event.